 Well, if you know me, you know I’m a fan of making butter-free buttercream.
 Like the chocolate butter free frosting, or the original vanilla butter free frosting.
 And just published caramel butter free frosting!

 But, the difference between those dairy free frostings and this chocolate ganache frosting is we are using dairy in this recipe.
 Heavy cream to be exact.
-In fact, we leverage the whipping power of heavy cream to make the whipped ganache light and fluffy.
+We leverage the whipping power of heavy cream to make the whipped ganache light and fluffy.

 But of course, I can’t just stop at those two ingredients for this recipe …